fastmcp-me/widget-mcp/README.md

 ## Development

-To add new widgets, add an template file to the `html` directory and a new tool to `index.ts`
+Adding new widgets should be very easy!
+All these widgets are HTML pages that can have variables injected (eg. values provided by the LLM).
+To add new widgets, add an template file to the `html` directory and a new tool to `index.ts`.

+You can probably just prompt "Add a widget html and tool to do <somethingawesome>.
+Look at index.ts and timer.html for examples of how".

 ```bash
 # Install dependencies